Skip to main content

 American Foreign Policy

-A soldier-historian looks at how the world has changed in the past decade and finds that America is both hostage to history and likely to be saved by it
+The soldier-historian-novelist Ralph Peters looks at how the world has changed in the past decade, and finds that America is both a hostage to history and likely to be saved by it.

 Military historians sometimes write biographies of people they call military intellectuals.

-At a time when it can offer answers to urgent questions, we have forgotten America’s long history of “nation building.”
+At a time when it can offer answers to urgent questions, we have forgotten America’s long history of “nation-building.”

-In late January 2002 Hamid Karzai, the newly installed leader of Afghanistan, visited Washington and New York.
-He received a standing ovation at the President’s State of the Union address, and glowing press attention, in no small part because of his gentle demeanor and splendid attire.
+In late January 2002, Hamid Karzai, the newly installed leader of Afghanistan, visited Washington and New York.
+He received a standing ovation at the president’s State of the Union address, and glowing press attention, in no small part because of his gentle demeanor and splendid attire.

-It was born of a slew of compromises—which may be the secret of its survival in a vastly changed world
+It was born of a slew of compromises, which may be the secret of its survival in a vastly changed world.

-Sometimes historical changes march onstage to the sound of trumpet fanfares.
+Sometimes, historical changes march onstage to the sound of trumpet fanfares.
 And sometimes they arrive with what seems remarkably little notice by a distracted audience.

-Our war with Spain marked the first year of the American Century
+Our war with Spain marked the first year of the American century.

 American self-interest was involved, of course, but the Marshall Plan remains what some have referred to as a rare example of “power used to its best end.”

-A historian of the ancient world believes that in every era humankind has reacted to the demands of waging war in surprisingly similar ways, and that to protect our national interests today Americans must understand the choices soldiers and statesmen made hundreds and even thousands of years ago
+Donald Kagan, a historian of the ancient world believes that, in every era, people have reacted to the demands of waging war in surprisingly similar ways, and that, to protect our national interests today, Americans must understand the choices that soldiers and statesmen made hundreds and even thousands of years ago.

 In an exchange of letters, a man who had an immeasurable impact on how the great struggle of our times was waged looks back on how it began.

-In 1943 Franklin D. Roosevelt visited Britain’s poorest, most dismal African colony, and what he saw there fired him with a fervor that helped found the United Nations
+In 1943, Franklin D. Roosevelt visited Britain’s poorest, most dismal African colony, and what he saw there fired him with a fervor that helped found the United Nations.

 President Franklin D. Roosevelt did not look favorably on European colonialism.
 Like most Americans, he believed that the self-determination clause of the 1941 Atlantic Charter should apply to all peoples, not just Europeans.

-Of all the Allied leaders, argues FDR's biographer, only Roosevelt saw clearly the shape of the new world they were fighting to create
+Of all the Allied leaders, argues FDR's biographer, only Roosevelt saw clearly the shape of the new world they were fighting to create.

-AFTER HALF A CENTURY IT IS HARD TO APPROACH FRANKLIN D. ROOSEVELT EXCEPT through a minefield of clichés.
+AFTER HALF A CENTURY, IT IS HARD TO APPROACH FRANKLIN D. ROOSEVELT, EXCEPT through a minefield of clichés.
 Theories of FDR, running the gamut from artlessness to mystification, have long paraded before our eyes.

-The unquiet history of the modern state of Israel has been tied up with the United States from the beginning
+The unquiet history of the modern state of Israel has been tied up with the United States from the beginning.

 Peace was not in evidence in the Holy Land last Christmas Eve.
 Outbreaks of violence still rocked the West Bank and Gaza Strip three months after the signing of the accord between Yitzhak Rabin and Yasir Arafat at the White House, with a beaming President Clinton standing by.

-Those who believe America’s power is on the wane look to the example of Britain’s shockingly quick collapse.
+Those who believe that America’s power is on the wane look to the example of Britain’s shockingly quick collapse.
 But the similarities may be less alarming than they seem.

-In 1987 Paul Kennedy published his eighth book, The Rise and Fall of the Great Powers.
+In 1987, Paul Kennedy published his eighth book, The Rise and Fall of the Great Powers.

-Americans have always sympathized with the Eastern European countries in their struggles for democracy, but for two centuries we haven’t been able to help much.
+Americans have always sympathized with the Eastern European countries in their struggles for democracy, but, for two centuries, we haven’t been able to help much.
 Do we have a chance now?
 A distinguished expatriate looks at the odds.

 Even in these days of nine-hour airplane journeys and instant telephony, the United States and Eastern Europe are very far apart.

-It’s never a bad thing question how well you’re doing; the problem is to find a judicious observer who is determined neither to flatter nor to condemn
+It’s never a bad thing question how well you’re doing; the problem is to find a judicious observer who is determined neither to flatter, nor to condemn.

-After a year at the University of Missouri boning up on American history, a Chinese professor tells what she discovered about us and how she imparts her new knowledge to the folks back home in the People’s Republic.
+After a year at the University of Missouri studying American history, a Chinese professor tells what she discovered about us and how she imparts her new knowledge to the folks back home.

-In my mind, my life has been very uneventful.
+I feel that my life has been mostly uneventful.

 This is not a test.
 It’s the real thing.